elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

   - <span style="color:red">Some magic related article fun happens</span>
 - when the workflow gets to assembly assembly will turn orange and production can make a decision
 - at assembly there is a QA report that links to the Drupal site
-- production checks everything in the article on the Drupal site
+- production checks everything in the article on the Drupal site to ensure translation of XML to HTML and display is correct
-  - videos
-  - images
-  - tables
-  - decision letters
 - production push an "Approve" button
 - another page is displayed with another "Approve button"
 - HWX shows that state is changing in the production process